ChongyaSong/YouML/README.md

 YouML complies with the traditional installation routine as common Python packages (i.e., `pip3 install YouML` and `python setup.py install`), so experienced users may skip this section and directly install YouML in your preferred manners.

 ### For Windows Users
 YouML runs on top of built-in `Windows Subsystem for Linux (WSL)` that hosted on Windows 10 and 11, so the following commands should be executed within the former instead of the latter.
-Newcomers could install the WSL by referring the instructions below.<br />
+Newcomers could install the WSL by referring the instructions below:<br />
 https://docs.microsoft.com/en-us/windows/wsl/install

 ### Install from PyPi via Pip3